 Becoming aware of your rights as a student and advocating for yourself.

 To request accommodations, you can contact the DSS Office by email or phone to schedule an in-person intake appointment.
 The DSS Office will work collaboratively with you to determine appropriate and helpful accommodations and auxiliary aids.

 To request classroom or testing accommodations, complete the following steps:

-Email or call the DSS Office and identify as a student with a disability who would like to schedule an intake appointment.
+Email or call the DSS Office and identify as a student with a disability who would like to schedule an appointment.

-Provide medical/clinical documentation from a qualified professional regarding your disability.
+Obtain medical/clinical documentation from a qualified professional regarding your disability.
 Please refer to the Documentation Guidelines section for more information.